IntroSDE/introsde2013/lab10/README.md

 ## JAX-WS Tutorial - Implementing Clients - Automatic (1)

 * You can also use **wsimport** to parse the wsdl file and generate client files (stub) to access the published web service.
+* This is usefuls if you don't have the webservice interface (HelloWorld) locally available as part of some library.
+* With wsimport, you will generate a local stub of the remote service that will serve you as a proxy.
 * wsimport should be in JDK_PATH/bin folder.
 * Create a **my-solutions** folder on your local copy of lab10.
 * From the command line, execute the following inside that new folder